6 MIN READ

 When we have to make a decision like this, the choices can often be clear, because our "heart" tells us what is right and what is wrong.
 So, why do we sometimes give in and not do the right thing?
-Can we learn how to stand our ground, or maintain our position?
-Or are some of us naturally better at standing our ground, while the rest of us don't have the "character" to make a stand?
+Can we all learn how to stand our ground?
+Or are some of us naturally better at "fighting our corner," while others just don't have enough "character" to do so?

-In this article, we'll examine character.
-We'll look at how you can develop it, and how you can defend your character by standing your ground.
+In this article, we examine what character is and look at what you can do to develop it.
+We'll also examine how you can defend your character by standing your ground.

 For example, a manager will show her character when she defends the actions of her team to her executive board.
 She knows her team is doing the right thing, so she continues to defend their actions and refuses to back down, despite harsh criticism and tremendous pressure.